- China Tours +

-Yingxian Muta, or Yingxian Wooden Pagoda was built in 1056 during the Liao (CE 916-1125) Dynasty.
-Yingxian Wooden Pagoda is the oldest all-wood pagoda in China, and the highest all-wood pagoda in the world, standing at 67.31 meters tall with a base diameter of 30.27 meters, the total pagoda weighs about 7400 metric tons.
-By comparison, Yingxian Muta is some 30 meters higher than the famous White Pagoda in Beijing's Beihai Park, and almost 3 meters higher than the Big Wild Goose Pagoda in Xi'an.
+Standing at 67.31 meters (220’8”) tall with a base diameter of 30.27 meters, the total pagoda weighs about 7,400 metric tons.
+By comparison, Yingxian Wooden Pagodais some 30 meters higher than the famous White Pagoda in Beijing's Beihai Park.
+And it almost 3 meters higher than the Big Wild Goose Pagoda in Xi'an.

 There are windows on all eight sides of the pagoda, offering excellent views of the surrounding countryside.
 The windows also provide excellent ventilation to protect the wood from dampness and insect damage.